alicakil/Axpo.PowerPositionExtraction/readme.md

 # Power Position Reporter

 This application generates intra-day reports of power positions for power traders.
 It aggregates trade volumes per hour and outputs the results to a CSV file based on a configurable schedule.
+It is prepared based on the requirements described here: https://bitbucket.org/axso-tim/axso_etrm_coding_challenge/src/main/

 ## Features